gvocale/travel-suggestions/Oaxaca.md

 Bar La Popular (mezcal) https://www.tripadvisor.com/Restaurant_Review-g150801-d1647908-Reviews-Zandunga-Oaxaca_Southern_Mexico.html

-To do in Oaxaca by conejo_mezcofago
+# To do in Oaxaca by https://www.instagram.com/conejo_mezcofago/

+## Cooking classes

-•Cooking classes: casa de las bugambilias ; chef Pilar Cabrera •graphics workshop taller máscara negra
+casa de las bugambilias, chef Pilar Cabrera

+## Graphics workshop

+taller máscara negra

-Mezcalerias :
+## Mezcalerias

 •In situ ( small mezcalería ; full of delicius mezcal , they close 10 pm )
 •Cuish mezcaleria
 •puro burro ( mezcal and cocktails ) they have a private tasting room / ask for it ;)